theory/justatheory/content/post/security/borderline.md

 > expanded into an ever changing system of devices and applications.
 These
 > assets are necessary for your organization to do business—they are what allow
 > you to communicate, exchange data, and make business decisions and are the
-> vehicle with which your organization's runs the business and delivers value to
+> vehicle with which your organization runs the business and delivers value to
 > its clients.

 Cloud computing and storage, remote workers, and the emerging preference for micro-services over monoliths[^borderline-monoliths] vastly complicate network designs and erode boundaries.
 Uber-services such as [Kubernetes] recover some control by wrapping all those micro-services in the warm embrace of a monolithic orchestration layer, but by no means restore the simplicity of earlier times.
-As soon as needs demand distributing data and services to multiple data centers or geographies, the complexity creeps back in.
+Once the business requires the distribution of data and services to multiple data centers or geographies, the complexity claws its way back.
 Host your data and services in the cloud and you'll find the boundary all but gone.
 Where's the data?
 It's *everywhere*.

-In such an environment, staying on top of all the vulnerabilities --- all the patches, all the services listening on this network or that, inside some firewall or out, accessed by whom and via what means --- exponentially more difficult.
-Even the most dedicated, careful, and meticulous of teams will sooner or later overlook something.
+In such an environment, staying on top of all the vulnerabilities --- all the patches, all the services listening on this network or that, inside some firewall or out, accessed by whom and via what means --- becomes exponentially more difficult.
+Even the most dedicated, careful, and meticulous of teams sooner or later overlook something.
 An unpatched vulnerability.
 An authentication bug in an internal service.
 A rogue cloud storage container to which an employee uploads unencrypted data.
 Any and all could happen.
-To judge by the [list of data breaches], they *do* happen.
+[They *do* happen][breacchlist].
 Strive for the best; expect the worst.

 __Because it's not a matter of whether or not your data will be breached.
 It's simply a matter of *when.*__

-Unfortunately, compliance discussions often end with these two mitigations, with disk encryption and network perimeter protection.
-Absolutely take every possible step to adopt them.
-And a discussion rightfully starts with them.
+Unfortunately, compliance discussions often end with these two mitigations, disk encryption and network perimeter protection.
+You should absolutely adopt them, and a discussion rightfully starts with them.
 But then it's not over.
-No, these two basics of data protection are but only the first step to protect sensitive data and to satisfy the responsibility to the [security of processing (GDPR Article 32)][GDPR-32].
+No, these two basics of data protection are but the first step to protect sensitive data and to satisfy the responsibility for [security of processing (GDPR Article 32)][GDPR-32].
 Because sooner or later, no matter how comprehensive the data storage encryption and firewalling, eventually there will be a breach. *And then what?*

-"What next" bears some thinking about.
-What's important is reducing risk in the inevitable event of a breach.
-How so?
+"What next" bears thinking about: How do you further reduce risk in the inevitable event of a breach?
 I suggest taking the provisions of the GDPR at face value, and consider three things:

 1. [Privacy by design and default][GDPR-25]
 2. [Anonymization and aggregation][WP-29]